 Founded in 1994, Northwest Surrogacy Center, LLC is the leading surrogacy agency in the Pacific Northwest.
-In addition, our professional staff has 40 years of experience in facilitating adoptions.
+In addition, our professional staff has over 40 years of experience in facilitating adoptions.
 We have been helping create families for four decades.

 “I like the fact that Northwest Surrogacy Center is a small agency and could be really sensitive to our needs, and that we had Sandy’s number and could call her any time.
 I would refer her to anybody, and I wouldn’t think twice about it.
 I wouldn’t even tell people to interview anybody else.
 I would just say, she’s the one you want to go with.”

-The NWSC team has spent over 25 years leading surrogates and intended parents through the complex and rewarding medical, legal, and emotional experience of surrogacy.
+The NWSC team has spent nearly 30 years leading surrogates and intended parents through the complex and rewarding medical, legal, and emotional experience of surrogacy.
 We understand the profound impact our work has on both surrogates and intended parents.